-When I became pregnant and had my baby, I was shocked to hear all the ways people felt disempowered in their births.
-I had an unexpected orgasmic birth.
-I remember saying right after that I would give birth again and again.
+When I became pregnant, I was shocked to hear all the ways people felt disempowered in their pregnancy and births.
+I had an unexpected orgasmic birth and I remember saying right after that I would give birth again and again.
 The nurses looked at me as if I was nuts!

 What helped was support.
 Not googling every little thing online.
 I prepared for birth with as much ease as I could.
 Folks focus on so much stuff that doesn’t actually have an impact on your birth and parenting that when they have an infant at home, they do not need all the contraptions or machines, what they need is bodywork, household support, and someone to talk to.